The child understood from day one, without the family starting all over again.

 Without myHandiQR

-- A parent-teacher meeting every new school year
+- A parent teacher meeting every September

 With myHandiQR recommended to the family